 Your startup is your baby.
 It’s a part of you.
 As such, you should make sure your investor—and your ultimate goals—are compatible, because…

-1. The wrong investors skew your success horizon.
+1. The wrong ones skew your success horizon.

-Most investors think short term, aiming for a quick return on their investment, one with a return as immediate and as large as possible.
+Some business investors think in the short-term, aiming for a quick return on their investment, one with a return as immediate and as large as possible.

 Think about what happens when a company goes public.
 From that moment on, the company is evaluated in terms of quarterly earnings and market cap.
 Meeting earnings projections and investor expectations in each cycle is all-important.

 So what if you develop a great idea that requires significant investment over the next three quarters but that will, three years from now, allow your business to make twice as much money?
-You won’t be able to implement that idea because the system you’ve created won’t let you.
-Your investors won’t let you.
+You won’t be able to implement that idea because the system you’ve created by choosing short-term focused investors won’t let you.

-2. The wrong investors demand the wrong level of involvement.
+2. The wrong business investors demand the wrong level of involvement.

-Of course, anyone willing to write a check automatically earns the right to have his or her say, and maybe plenty of input is what you want.
+Of course, anyone willing to write a check automatically earns the right to have their say, and maybe plenty of input is what you want.
 Maybe, along with capital, you want to constantly tap the experience, wisdom and connections of your investors.

-But one of the reasons entrepreneurs start a company is to make their own decisions and change their own course.
+But one of the reasons entrepreneurs start a company is to make their own decisions and chart their own course.
 Most don’t want that level of involvement.
-Most hope for relatively limited input from their investors.
+Most hope for relatively limited input from their business investors.

 If you want lots of involvement, great—seek investors who want to be heavily involved.
 If you don’t, make sure you seek investors willing to take a backseat and let you do the driving.
-Because if your goals and expectations aren’t totally aligned, the relationship will sour… and so, eventually, will your business.
+Because if your goals and expectations aren’t totally aligned, the relationship will sour—and eventually so will your business.

-3. The wrong investors seek the wrong long-term outcome.
+3. The wrong ones seek the wrong long-term outcome.